Trails of

 Trail Profile Back to the Top

-[13] Calabasas - Cold Creek Connector Trail
+[5] Calabasas - Cold Creek Connector Trail T2

 Description As of early April, 2007, the connection between the Calabasas Crest Trail and Norman's Way Western Loop Trail is complete, via the Calabasas - Cold Creek Connector Trail!
 This is another great section of trail with a smooth tread and great views of the surroundings.
-Some of the sections are a little steep for a multiuse trail, and, as with the other Calabasas trails that surround the New Millenium development along the extension of Calbasas parkway, the switchbacks are too tight and a real challenge for bikers.
+Some of the sections are a little steep for a multiuse trail, and, as with the other Calabasas trails that surround the New Millennium development along the extension of Calabasas Parkway, the switchbacks are too tight and a real challenge for bikers.
 That's really only an issue at the north end where the trail climbs the hill from Parkway Calabasas.
 Towards the south end, the trail goes through a grove of pine trees, and it smells really wonderful.

 While riding this trail for the first time, a hawk took off from a tree next to the trail and soared above us.
 The city of Calabasas uses the hawk for their symbol and it's clear that it's fitting.

-Technical Rating T2 Technical Rating T2
+Technical Rating T2

 Length (miles)